fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 }
 ```

-!!! note
+> [!NOTE]
-    Copying from the template file and pasting into your implementation file is a pattern in F Prime that is often used when adding new input ports or commands.
+> Copying from the template file and pasting into your implementation file is a pattern in F Prime that is often used when adding new input ports or commands.

 The `run` port will be invoked repeatedly on each cycle of the rate group.
 Each invocation will call into the `run_handler` function such that the component may perform behavior on each cycle.